Investment strategies Investing in private markets

 Exchange funds: Benefits and risks for diversifying concentrated stock positions

-For qualifying investors with concentrated stock positions, exchange funds may provide the right combination of diversification, long-term returns and tax benefits.
+For qualifying investors with concentrated stock positions, exchange funds may provide an appealing combination of diversification, long-term returns and tax benefits.

 INVESTMENT STRATEGIES